Carb Night Classic: 2016-present

 The move to daytime was short-lived, and for 2016, the event was revamped once again.
 For many years the Night Before the 500 classic was held on the same night and at the same time as the Little 500, splitting fans (and some competitors) between both events.
 It was decided to move the event permanently to Friday night of Memorial Day weekend.
 Once again, it would be held under-the-lights, and it was renamed the Carb Night Classic...The Race Before the 500.
 The name derived from Carb Day at the Indianapolis Motor Speedway, the traditional final day of practice for the Indianapolis 500, which was earlier in the afternoon.
 The move made for four USAC events over four consecutive nights, leading up to the Indianapolis 500 on Sunday.
 The Hulman Classic would be scheduled for Wednesday night, the Hoosier Hundred Thursday night, the Carb Night Classic Friday night, and the Little 500 on Saturday night.

 After former winner Dave Steele's death, the track began starting in 2018, to name the event in his memory.
 Due to the COVID-19 pandemic, the 2020 Indianapolis 500 was postponed to August 23, therefore the Carb Night Classic was held on August 21, whereas a revival of the Night Before the 500 race was held on August 22.
-The sprint and midget races are non-championship, because USAC does not sanction midget or sprint car championship races on pavement.
-The USAC midgets continued having a non-points race the following editions of the event.
+The sprint races, and until 2024 the midget race, are non-championship, because USAC does not sanction midget or sprint car championship races on pavement.
+The midget race since 2025 is part of the All-Star National Pavement Midgets, originally four races at IRP in 2025, and expanded to eight-race Midwest-based series (Anderson, IN, Owosso, MI, Speedrome, and Plymouth, IN are the other tracks) in 2026.
+All-Star National Pavement rules prohibit most purpose-built Midget engines such as the modern Toyota, Honda, Stellantis, and Ford Lima engines.
+Engines must be production-based Ford Zetec 2000cc or Chevrolet Ecotec 2400cc, with an engine claim rule where a team may claim an engine from a podium finisher.

+The 2026 race was split into two nights five weeks apart because of inclement weather scheduled for race day.
+The Carb Night Classic USF Championship races were moved up a day to Thursday, May 21, while the National Pavement Midget and USAC Silver Crown races were moved back 34 days to Thursday Night Thunder, on June 25, in order to beat weather expected on Friday.